ohhi-vn/location_simulator/README.md

 With altitude, you can set start level and way :up or :down or no move up/down by any value.

 If you want all worker started from same point, you can add :started_gps.
-In this case altitube config from outside will be ignored.
+In this case altitude config from outside will be ignored.

 ```elixir